v1t3ls0n/search_by_ingredients/README.md

 - **Early stopping optimization**: Stops hyperparameter search when no improvement
 - **Composite scoring**: Weighted combination of 6 metrics for model selection
 - **Greedy ensemble building**: Tests ensemble sizes 1 to N for optimal configuration

+### Additional Models

+* **Rule** (Pure rule-based classifier used as baseline and fallback)
+  - Implements the complete classification pipeline without ML
+  - Used when ML models fail or as a comparison baseline
+  - Appears in results as "Rule_TEXT" or "Rule_[DOMAIN]"

 ---